 For a few weeks each year, catkins release pollen into blustery March breezes, then fall the leaf canopy unfolds.
 As they are blown in the breeze, the female flowers are pollinated by the pollen from the male flowers.

-Enjoy them while you can with our guide on how to identify catkins and tree species that have catkins.
+Enjoy them while you can with our catkin guide which explains which trees have catkins and how to identify.

 What are catkins – and what do they do?

 A catkin is a long slim flower which often has no petals.
 Catkins allow a tree to reproduce as the female flowers are pollinated by male flowers.
 This happens when the seed is dispersed by the wind or by insects which play an important role in helping pollination happen.

 Which trees have catkins?

 Golden catkins can be found on the bare twigs of hazel trees.
 The catkin releases clouds of yellow pollen that seem to dissolve in the air, destined for tiny female flowers that are just clusters of carmine stigmas protruding from a bud.

 Longer, more knobbly and darker than hazel, these are the first catkins to shed pollen in spring.
 They’re carried on the tips of twigs, often alongside clusters of tiny red-tipped female flowers.